Short answer. Use

 Who should pick Gemini CLI instead of Claude Code (and vice versa)?

-Try Gemini CLI first if you are price-sensitive or experimenting
+Try Gemini CLI first if you already live in Google's ecosystem

 Try Claude Code first if you live deep in the Anthropic ecosystem, you build customer-facing UI or you ship complex multi-file refactors, or you already have Claude.ai Pro and Remote Control covers your laptop workflow.
 Pair it with Cosyra for the moments your laptop is not around.